Library Research Guide

-The following resources are designed to support Bridge students with finding articles and books for their 5-page research paper.
+The following resources are designed to support Bridge students with finding articles and books for their annotated bibliography and research paper.

 Overview of the Research Process